19hours/sg-statutes/Acts/Estate Duty Act.md

 (c) transfers of, or of any interest in, property which by virtue of section 20 is deemed to pass on the death;

-(d) transfers of patents or copyrights, or of any movable tangible property except money and securities;
+(d) transfers of patents or copyrights, or of any movable tangible property except money and securities; and

 (e) transfers where either the deceased or the company is acting in the capacity of trustee, factor, agent, receiver or manager.